Short Course

 COURSE BACKGROUND AND DESCRIPTION

 Without a familiarity of the regional stratigraphic sequence, this new discovery would probably have never been possible.
 It’s a great example of the importance of understanding the geology at any given site.
+Plus, the implications to hydrogeology (calculations, monitoring, and gradients) are drastically impacted by this new significant discovery.

-In this one boring, we
+In this one boring from the 2022 workshop, we

 -

-observed each of the major glacial depositional environments
+observed each of the major glacial depositional environments.

 -